Methamphetamine Facts: Addiction, Symptoms, and Treatment Options

 Crystal Meth Addiction Treatment

 Stimulant addiction treatment is often critical due to how extensively meth and other stimulants affect the body.
-A meth addict behavior is described as the inability to stop using the drug regardless of the harmful physical, psychological, or social side effects it is causing an individual.
+A meth addict cannot stop using the drug.
+This happens even when it causes harmful physical, mental, or social effects.
 Many US citizens face an addiction crisis that can be overcome with proper intervention and ongoing treatment.
 This drug is commonly used illicitly in forms such as crystal meth.

 Crystal meth is simple to get and inexpensive for the duration of the high.
-For instance, a modest amount of crystal meth, perhaps ten dollars, might allow one or two people to stay high and party for a whole day or more.
-A meth addicted person is using a bong, or other paraphernalia, to smoke the drug; some also inject it for quicker effects.
-Additional reasons meth heads crave the substance include rapid weight loss and the fact that it lowers inhibitions and improves libido.
+A small amount of crystal meth, costing about ten dollars, can keep one or two people high.
+They can party for a whole day or even longer.
+A person addicted to meth is using a bong or other tools to smoke the drug.
+Some people also inject it for faster effects.
+Meth users often crave the drug for several reasons.
+One reason is rapid weight loss.
+Another is that it lowers inhibitions and boosts libido.

 How addictive is crystal meth?
 Some people turn to this stimulant when their tolerance to another drug increases, so they can no longer get high.
 Crystal meth not only provides the high that addicts want, but it is also less expensive and lasts longer.
 Medical detox is the first step in meth addiction therapy.

-To get beyond the uncomfortable withdrawal symptoms in a setting under medical supervision, detox is usually the first step in professional treatments for meth addiction programs.
-Once stabilized, patients typically enroll in an inpatient or residential rehab program to receive therapy and acquire the skills necessary for long-term sobriety and recovery.
+To manage the uncomfortable withdrawal symptoms, detox is often the first step in professional meth addiction treatment.
+Once stabilized, patients usually join an inpatient or residential rehab program.
+This helps them get therapy at meth rehab centers and learn skills for long-term sobriety and recovery.

 Medication for Meth Addiction